Always check the exact language of the rules themselves available on the Department of Revenue’s website.

 Not every DMV location does Exceptions Processing.
 For a list of locations that do, check the DMV website.
 If the location closest to you does not handle Exceptions Processing cases on site, then they may have to send your documents to another office for review and the process may take longer.

 What is a Notice of Denial?

 A notice of Denial can be issued after a Notice of Incomplete Application when the applicant is still unable to provide sufficient documentation or after an unfavorable decision under the Exceptions Process.

 Are there any options after receiving a Notice of Denial?

-Denied applicants can file a written request for a hearing.
+Denied applicants can file a written request for an administrative hearing.
 A hearing request form should be included with the Notice of Denial.
 The hearing request form must be filed within 30 days of the denial.
+If you miss the 30 day appeal window, you must reapply and be denied again to have a valid basis for appeal.
 A hearing officer decides whether the applicant has met the documentation requirements under the statute and rules.
 A written decision shall be provided within 15 business days after the hearing.
 If the decision is favorable, the denial shall be rescinded.
 If the denial is sustained, the applicant can petition for judicial review in District Court within 30 days of the hearing officer’s decision.